-Bisa Butler is an American textile artist celebrating ignored African American lives.
+Bisa Butler is an American textile artist who celebrates the personal and historical narratives of Black life.
 She creates large scale quilted portraits using cotton including African wax prints, velvets, silk and wool textiles, and applique and embroidery.
-‘Bisa Butler: Portraits’ - the first solo museum exhibition of the artist's work - opens on 24 July 2020 at the Katonah Museum of Art, New York, and is on display as an online exhibition until then.
+‘Bisa Butler: Portraits’ - the first solo museum exhibition of the artist's work - is on display at the Art Institute of Chicago until the end of the week.
 It features 26 of her vivid and larger-than-life fabric portraits that capture African American identity and culture.

 Image: To God and Truth, quilted and appliquéd cotton, wool and chiffon, 2019.
 Bisa Butler.
 Image courtesy of Claire Oliver gallery.

 Talking about quilting and her use of textiles, Butler says: “I quilt because this was the technique that was taught to me at home.
 I could sew before I ever painted on a canvas.
 My grandmother and mother while not quilters, sewed garments almost every day.
 African Americans have been quilting since we were bought to this country and needed to keep warm.
 Enslaved people were not given large pieces of fabric and had to make do with the scraps of cloth that were left after clothing wore out.
 From these scraps the African American quilt aesthetic came into being.
 Some enslaved peoples were so talented that they were tasked for creating beautiful quilts that adorned their enslavers beds.”